-In keeping with statewide and national practice, the Virginia Foundation for Community College Education maintains an administrative fee of 4 percent which will be assessed on a one-time basis on all new restricted contributions.
+In keeping with state and national practice, the Virginia Foundation for Community College Education maintains an administrative fee of 4 percent, which will be assessed on a one-time basis on all new restricted contributions.
 The proceeds from this fee will further Foundation development efforts, allowing for advances in processing gifts, stewarding donors, and preparing for and executing fundraising activities.

 Ben and Betty Davenport are passionate about early childhood education.
 Thanks to their generous gift, the Davenport Early Childhood Development Institute was established to ensure high-quality training and education for childcare workers.
 The three-year pilot program provides financial resources, coaching, and special professional opportunities for students enrolled in early childhood education at four community colleges: Virginia Western, New River, Danville and Patrick Henry.